 Crispy on the outside, light and fluffy on the inside, these simple vegan pumpkin waffles are deliciously easy and a lovely way to get another vegetable in to your day.
-Made with spelt flour, raw sugar, pumpkin and spices they are full of autumnal flavours that can be enjoyed all year round.
+Made with spelt flour, raw sugar, pumpkin and spices, they are full of autumnal flavours that can be enjoyed all year round.

-All of this is fine except its Spring here.
+All of this is fine except it is Spring here.
 I should be thinking about new potatoes not pumpkins.
-It’s all those comforting-rug-up-and-sip-pumpkin-spice-anything recipes flooding the internet from the States.
-I can’t even think of Spring with all that warm deliciousness coming across the Pacific.
+It's all those comforting-rug-up-and-sip-pumpkin-spice-anything recipes flooding the internet from the States.
+I can't even think of Spring with all that warm deliciousness coming across the Pacific.
 So, I am going with it.

 These vegan pumpkin waffles are light enough to enjoy all year round but with a wonderful hint of warming pumpkin spice.

 How To Make Light and Crispy Vegan Waffles